gxz0233/M910Q_Hackintosh/README.md

       EFI (200 M) | partation for c: (>100G) | EFI_new(200M) | MacOS (~70G)

-Then use EFI recovery/transfer tool make a Windows EFI on EFI_new, delete old EFI, copy Opencore EFI to old EFI, the idea is use Opencore EFI to replace Windows EFI so computer will boot Opencore EFI, Opencore EFI is able to find Windows EFI( stored in EFI_new) and boot it for you. this how dual boot works.
+Then use EFI recovery/transfer tool make a Windows EFI on EFI_new, delete EFI directory from old EFI partation , copy Opencore EFI directory to old EFI partation , the idea is to use Opencore EFI to replace Windows EFI so computer will boot Opencore EFI, Opencore EFI is able to find Windows EFI( stored in EFI_new) and boot it for you. this how dual boot works.
 There are many ways for doing dual boot, I just pick the dummy method.
 ### Install Mac OS
 The installation process may hung at some places, twick USB BIOS settings should solve the issue.